ralsina/nicolino/content/index.md

 * Incremental builds, so it only rebuilds what's needed
 * Image galleries (see [Fancy Turning](/galleries/fancy-turning) )
 * Optional table of contents in posts/pages
-* code blocks with syntax highlighting
+* code blocks with syntax highlighting using [HighlightJS](https://highlightjs.org/)

 ```python
 def foo():